 - have a dedicated status page set up that shows if there are any problems or disruptions going on.

 Proactive customer support is definitely a big step forward from simply handling cases reactively.
 Going the extra mile for customers and handling many problems before they can even manifest makes customers keep coming back for more.
-Here’s a summary of what proactive customer service has to offer:

 - Making an effort to help customers before they need to ask for help build customer loyalty (who wouldn’t want to come back for a service like that?).